romanzy313/deepstream.io-mobx/README.md

 ## TODO

-- [x] DsClientInstance - wrapper around the client
+- [x] DsClientInstance
-- [x] RemoteRecord - wrapper around Record
+- [x] RemoteRecord
 - [x] Nested record properties (path translation)
-- [x] RemoteList - wrapper around List as Mobx Atom
+- [x] RemoteList
+- [x] Auto inject the client when needed
 - [ ] RemoteCollection - a map of records in the list
 - [ ] Nested records and list - allow nesting of RemoteRecord or RemoteList inside the RemoteRecord.
 Allow for autogeneration of paths and automatic loading/disposal

 ## Issues to solve

-- [ ] Deletion of plain arrays in the record (undefined does not work)
+- [ ] Deletion of plain arrays in the record (undefined does not work). maybe overwrite the entire array?
 - [ ] Deleting and then creating record does not work
 - [ ] Possible? race condition when updating multiple properties as the same time, as deepstream does not support batching/transactions
 - [ ] Inefficient updates.
 The two libraries go back and forth notifying each other of changes.
 But there are no issues as they both do diffing, which is potentially bad for performance